Diana of the Dunes: Later years

 Paul Wilson, Alice Gray's husband, with an injured foot after a fight with the sheriff's deputy.

 Public interest in Gray's unusual life continued after she began a relationship with Paul Wilson, a fisherman and carpenter, around 1920–21.
 Little is known of Wilson's early life, but locals described him as tall, about six feet two inches, with a violent and combative temper.
 Wilson earned money by crafting handmade furniture that he sold to local residents and tourists.
 Gray and Wilson shared Gray's "Driftwood" shack, but soon moved to one that they named "Wren’s Nest, " located in the western part of what became Ogden Dunes.
 With the exception of a few months in 1923, Gray and Wilson lived at "Wren’s Nest" until her death in 1930.

-Gray's and Wilson's lives at the dunes changed for the worse in 1922 when the body of a man was discovered near "Wrens Nest."
+Gray's and Wilson's lives at the dunes changed for the worse in 1922 when the body of a man was discovered near "Wren's Nest."
 Wilson became a suspect in the man's murder.
 Deputy sheriff Eugene Frank also accused Gray and Wilson of robbing local cottages and stealing fish.
 When the couple confronted Frank about the accusations, a fight ensued.
 Wilson was shot in the foot and Gray suffered a skull fracture.
 After Gray and Wilson recovered they returned to "Wren’s Nest" and found it had been ransacked.
 A manuscript that Gray had reportedly been writing was allegedly taken and has never been found.
 Frank was charged with assault as a result of the incident, but the case was dropped after Gray and Wilson failed to appear in court.
 Wilson was later cleared of suspicion in the murder case, but it was never solved.

 In addition to their personal troubles, the area surrounding Gray's and Wilson's shack was becoming more developed.
 This was especially true after 1923 when the Dunes Highway (U.S. 12) was completed between Gary and Michigan City, Indiana.
 The new road provided easy access to the dunes from Chicago and northern Indiana, passing within a mile of "Wren's Nest."
 The increase in traffic brought Gray and Wilson more unwanted visits from the press and curiosity seekers, further reducing their privacy, and they decided to leave the area.
 Seeking a quieter life in Texas, Gray and Wilson left the Indiana Dunes in 1923, intending to float down the Mississippi River on a 20- to 24-foot boat that had been salvaged from a steamship.
 For unknown reasons the couple returned to Ogden Dunes a few months later, seeking permission to return to "Wren's Nest" from the land developer who owned the property where it was located.